Ex-Homeland Security official Mayorkas returns under Biden

 Mayorkas ran the citizenship agency within DHS from 2008 to 2013, developing the program to shield from deportation people who had been brought to the U.S. illegally as minors, a program Trump has sought to end.

-Afterward, as the second in command at DHS, he led its response to the Zika and Ebola outbreaks.
+Afterward, as the second in command at DHS until 2016, he led its response to the Zika and Ebola outbreaks.

 “His knowledge of the department and ability to hit the ground running will enable him to start the repair work that is sorely needed,” said Alan Bersin, a former assistant secretary in the Office of Policy at DHS.